Settled Nomad

 Can I open a local bank account in Puerto Rico as a nomad?

-Yes — once you have Puerto Rico's Act 60 (Tax Decree, not a visa) residence permit, opening a local account is generally straightforward.
-Without local residency, most major Puerto Rico banks won't open an account for tourists.
-Wise and Revolut accounts fully cover daily nomad life without a local bank account in most North America countries.
+Once you hold Puerto Rico's Act 60 (Tax Decree, not a visa) residence permit, opening a local account is generally straightforward.
+Without residency, most Puerto Rico banks won't open one for tourists — a Wise or Revolut account covers daily life in the meantime.

 Is Puerto Rico a cash or card country?

-Puerto Rico runs on a mix of cash and cards.
-Cards work reliably in larger establishments and chains; cash is needed for markets, smaller restaurants, transport, and rural areas.
-Plan to withdraw enough US Dollar at the start of each week to avoid repeat ATM trips.
+Puerto Rico runs on both cash and cards.
+Cards work in larger venues; keep US Dollar on hand for markets, small restaurants, transport, and rural areas, and withdraw enough at the start of each week to avoid repeat ATM trips.

-Does triggering tax residency in Puerto Rico affect my banking setup?
+Does triggering tax residency in Puerto Rico affect my banking?

-Tax residency in Puerto Rico is triggered at 183 days in the relevant period.
+Tax residency in Puerto Rico triggers at 183 days.
 Puerto Rico operates a separate income-tax system from the US federal government.
 Bona fide PR residents owe no US federal income tax on PR-source income (IRC §933 exclusion); they still owe US federal tax on US-source and foreign-source income, and continue to file a US Form 1040 if they have any.
 Local PR tax is a progressive bracket up to 33% without the Act 60 decree.
 With Act 60, export-services income is taxed at 4%, dividends and interest are 0% (current applicants), and capital gains accrued after the move are 0% (current applicants).
 FBAR and FATCA still apply for US citizens.
 Consult a Puerto Rico-licensed tax attorney before relocating — the leading firms include Holland & Knight, McConnell Valdés, Pietrantoni Méndez & Álvarez, and DLA Piper PR.
-For banking specifically, hitting residency usually means a local bank account becomes accessible, and it may change reporting obligations on your home-country tax return — but it doesn't fundamentally change which cards work day to day.
-The Wise + Revolut + Charles Schwab stack continues to be the most flexible setup whether you're a tourist or a tax resident.
+Day to day it doesn't change which cards work — it mainly opens access to local accounts and can change your home-country reporting obligations.

 Related on Settled Nomad